nadoo/glider/README.md

 TODO:
 - Specify different remote dns server in rule file (DONE)
-- Improve DNS forwarder to resolve domain name and add ip to proxy rules (WIP)
+- Improve DNS forwarder to resolve domain name and add ip to proxy rules (DONE)
 - IPSet management
 - Improve DNS forwarder to resolve domain name and add ip to ipset
+- UDP Tunnel & UDP Relay
 - TUN/TAP device support
 - Code refactoring: support proxy registering so it can be pluggable
 - Conditional compilation so we can abandon needless proxy type and get a smaller binary size